Cost of Living in Monrovia, Liberia: Monthly Budgets for Expats

 Telegram

-You’ll typically need $1,500–$3,000 monthly to live comfortably in Monrovia, about 24.6% cheaper than the U.S. overall.
-Rent varies widely: expect around $667 for a one‑bed downtown or about $95 outside center.
-Utilities for two run near $85, public transit is roughly $20/month, and groceries can be pricier (milk ~$8/gal).
-Healthcare, visas, and shipping add costs, but strategies can cut spending—keep going to see specifics and tips.
+You’ll typically need $1,500–$3,000 monthly to live comfortably in Monrovia.
+That’s about 24.6% cheaper than the U.S. overall.
+Rent varies a lot: expect around $667 for a one-bed downtown or about $95 outside the center.
+Utilities for two run near $85, public transit is roughly $20 a month, and groceries can be pricier (milk around $8 per gallon).
+Healthcare, visas, and shipping add a few costs, but smart choices can cut your spending.
+Read on for the details and practical tips.

 Overview of Liberia’s Cost of Living